maoyuans/maoyuans.github.io/misc/quotes.md

 > And that's when art's not a luxury, it's actually sustenance.
 We need it.

 -- **Ethan Hawke**, *Give your self permission to be creative, TED*.

+---

+> I think that when loneliness really gets into you, it doesn't ever let you go, even when you're no longer alone.
+I feel it still, even when I'm sitting around the table with the Hex, laughing and drinking.
+I'm happy.
+I'm with everyone.
+But it's there.
+Like someone removed a kidney or a rib from me once, a long time ago.
+A hollowness that aches a little on rainy days.

+-- *Warframe: 1999*.